 The ESME String Camp is an exciting, accessible and interactive summer chamber music program designed by a diverse, world class faculty including members of the Detroit Symphony Orchestra and the Grand Rapids Ballet.

 Jul 10, 2023, 9:30 AM EDT – Jul 15, 2023, 5:00 PM EDT

 Aquinas College Art and Music Center, 1700 Fulton St. E. Grand Rapids, MI 49506

 Attention all string and piano students!

-We’re excited to announce the return of the ESME String Camp this summer of 2022, scheduled June 27th through July 2nd and held at the Aquinas College Art and Music Center in Grand Rapids, Michigan!
+We are excited to announce the return of the ESME String Camp this summer of 2023, scheduled July 10th through July 15th and held at the Aquinas College Art and Music Center in Grand Rapids, Michigan!
 Registration is open!
-Limited spots available!
+Limited spots are available!

 What is the ESME String Camp, who are the faculty and who is the ESME String Camp for?

 The ESME String Camp is an exciting summer intensive chamber music program designed for any age and grade level.
 We accept violin, viola, cello, double bass and piano students.
-Students of other instruments are also accepted on a limited basis.
+Students have the option to sign up for lessons on more than one instrument.
+Students of instruments other than strings or piano are accepted on a limited basis.
 Individual students will be arranged into chamber groups, classes and workshops that are based on their *level and work with ESME on both traditional classical and ESME pop chamber arrangements.
-Students can also sign up together as a pre-formed chamber group.
+Students in preexisting chamber ensembles have the option to sign up and participate in the camp together as a pre-formed group.